Grant Writing Workshops

 How to Register

-The May and September workshops will be structured in the following format.
+The workshops will be structured in the following format.
 Each six-day workshop will be divided into three sessions.
 Sessions will combine didactic presentations with mini group discussions, assignments, and proposal writing.
 A distance-learning component will allow students to submit their writing between in-person sessions; they will receive edits and feedback through email and phone conversations.
 A detailed schedule of each session is available below.

 - review workshop content, NIH grant guidelines, and funding mechanisms